 - Contains no chemical nutrients.
 Do you read the word “chemical” somewhere?
 Do not buy the product.
 After all, chemical fertilizers will release slow chemicals.
 Exactly what you don’t want for your plant.

-- Do you see wood or bark in the image of the earth?
+- Check for wood or bark in the soil.
 Often that is not a good sign.
 Unless it explicitly states that it is an organically composted soil.

 Below we discuss the best types of soil for best soil for home grown weed.
-Both for the photoperiod types and for autoflowers.
+Both for the feminized strains and for autoflowers.

 What is the best soil mix for growing weed when it comes to photoperiod strains?